Religious of Perpetual Adoration: History

 The Association of Perpetual Adoration and Work for Poor Churches was organized in 1848 under the direction of Boone.
 The necessity was soon felt that a religious body should be its centre and support.
-The project of a new religious institute was formed and realized when in 1857 Mlle de Meeus, directed by Father Boone, founded in Brussels the "Religious of Perpetual Adoration", a semi-apostolic congregation in the Belgian capital, focusing on religious instruction, retreats and the devotion for the Blessed Sacrament.
+The project of a new religious institute was formed and realized when in 1857 de Meeus, directed by Boone, founded in Brussels the "Religious of Perpetual Adoration", a semi-apostolic congregation in the Belgian capital, focusing on religious instruction, retreats and the devotion for the Blessed Sacrament.
 The constitutions were definitively approved by Pope Pius IX (March, 1872).
 The institute has many houses in Europe.

 In 1890, Bishop John Butt of Southwark invited the Sisters of Perpetual Adoration to set up a house in Balham.
 One of the main functions of the institute was the establishment and support of the various chapters of the Association (which in some locations came to be known as "The Tabernacle Society").
 The Sisters established a house in Rome, from which the Association was run.

 The institute's first foundation in America was at Washington, D. C., October, 1900.
 In the United States, the Tabernacle Societies were greatly supported by the Sisters of Notre Dame de Namur.
 Branches of the Tabernacle Society in one diocese would often help one another.
 For a time, the Diocese of Sault Sainte Marie-Marquette annually received large shipments of altar linens, vestments, and other items from the Society in Philadelphia.